Middle Class (band): History

 Group and Wipers.
 The song "Listen" became a staple on US college radio in the mid-80s.

 The band reunited in 2011, with Matt Simon replacing original drummer Bruce Atta, and played sporadically until 2014 when guitarist Mike Atta died of kidney and lung cancer, on April 20, 2014, aged 53.
 Mike Patton and Matt Simon continued to play together in the band Eddie and the Subtitles.
+On November 11, 2024, it was announced that Jeff Atta had died.